x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 - [Use mail flow rules to inspect message attachments in Office 365](inspect-message-attachments.md)

-- **Use transport rules to configure bulk email filtering**

 - [Define rules to encrypt or decrypt messages](https://go.microsoft.com/fwlink/p/?Linkid=402846)

-- **Create organization-wide safe sender or blocked sender lists in Office 365**

 ## What do you need to know before you begin?